 Owners say this interactive toy can keep active and curious rabbits entertained for hours on end.
 Some very clever rabbits figured the toy out quickly, but for most it's a challenge that keeps them engaged.

 Tunnels offer another great way to exercise your pet, and our favorite is the WARE Fun Tunnel for Small Animals.
 This washable, stain-resistant, odor-resistant tunnel measures 30 inches x 8 inches, and is made of safe, non-toxic plastic.

 The flexible design allows you to mold and shape the tunnel to keep things interesting for your bunny (or fit inside their cage).
 It also helps satisfy your pet’s natural instinct to burrow, and provides a sense of safety and security while helping to curb boredom.
 The plastic is easy to clean, and you can even purchased two tunnels to create an extra-long play area.

 Sometimes the best toys are the ones you can afford to buy frequently, even when your bunny tears through them.
 The Kaytee Perfect Chews for Rabbits costs just a couple dollars and is a great toy to have on hand for your energetic rabbits.
 This kabob toy is made up of wooden balls, a log, wooden carrots, and a wooden block.
 It hangs on your rabbit’s cage or hutch and can be easily discarded once it’s been chewed through.

 Reviewers love that this hanging chew toy is enticing and appealing even to picky rabbits.
-Many owners say they always keep one on hand and that they last a few weeks before they need to be replaced.
+Many owners say they always keep one on hand and that they last weeks before they need to be replaced.